rangl-labs/netzerotc/README.md

-# RangL generation scheduling challenge
+# RangL Pathways to Net Zero challenge

-Welcome to the RangL generation scheduling challenge repository!
-To get started, read the [challenge overview](http://challenge1-rangl.uksouth.cloudapp.azure.com:8888/web/challenges/challenge-page/1/overview).
+Welcome to the RangL Pathways to Net Zero challenge repository!
+To get started, read the challenge overview.

+## Challenge overview

+Your goal is to find the optimal pathway to net zero carbon emissions for the offshore industry.

+Three possible pathways named Breeze, Gale and Storm have been identified in the [Integrated Energy Vision](https://ore.catapult.org.uk/press-releases/reimagining-a-net-zero-north-sea-an-integrated-energy-vision-for-2050/) study by the Net Zero Technology Centre and the Offshore Renewables Catapult.

+In this challenge you can explore the following variations on Breeze, Gale and Storm:

+* Implement a weighted combination of the three pathways, and
+* Control the rate at which each strategy is implemented.

 ## The RangL environment